Danial Saber

 About Me

 Hello!
 I’m Danial Saber.
 I am passionate about researching on Deep Learning with a particular focus on Graph Neural Networks.
-My main programming language is Python and I am eager to expand my proficiency in coding with Pytorch and Pytorch Geometric.
+My main programming language is Python and I am proficient in popular frameworks such as Pytorch and Pytorch Geometric.
+I am also interested in applied machine learning, natural language processing, and AI in healthcare.
 I am a quick learner and a team worker that gets the job done.

 Bio